Usage

 install

-gogitup install <owner/repo>
+gogitup install <owner/repo|package-path>

 | Name | Required | Default | Description |